Global Study & Research

 Boston University Marine Program (BUMP)

-The hands-on, research-oriented curriculum in Marine Science is a decidedly interdisciplinary one, with courses and faculty from Biology, Earth Sciences, and Geography & Environment.
-In addition to rigorous and stimulating marine courses in Boston, BUMP also offers field experiences and coursework in Belize (Central America), in Woods Hole and the Caribbean with the Sea Education Association, at the New England Aquarium, and at the Stellwagen Bank National Marine Sanctuary.
+The hands-on, research-oriented curriculum in Marine Science is a decidedly interdisciplinary one, with courses and faculty from Biology and Earth & Environment.
+In addition to rigorous and stimulating marine courses in Boston, BUMP also offers field experiences and coursework in Belize (Central America), the New England coastline, and at the Stellwagen Bank National Marine Sanctuary.

 Center for English Language & Orientation Programs (CELOP)